7 Apartment Security Tips to Consider This Spring and Summer

 If there are some items you still want to keep in your apartment but you want to restrict access to, it may be a good idea to look into getting a safe, says Apartment Therapy.

 When you’re on vacation, it can be tempting to share those memories and experiences on social media.
 However, you may want to hold off on posting until you’re back.
-According to the National Cyber Security Alliance, these postings may be a sign to potential burglars that no one is home.
+According to the Cyber Safe Identity, these postings may be a sign to potential burglars that no one is home.

 To help report any suspicious activity around your apartment complex, it may help to get to know your neighbors a little bit, says the the III.
 You may be able to watch out for one another and notice when someone or something is out of the ordinary.

 According to the Baltimore County Police Department, most burglaries are likely the result of unlocked doors and windows.
 If you’re running down to get the mail or up to the rooftop deck to enjoy a fresh breeze, the last thing you want is to return to your apartment to find your valuables have been stolen.
 Keep all doors and windows locked, and make sure there’s a security bar in sliding patio doors or windows, says the III.
 Work with your landlord or the apartment complex’s management company to make sure exterior doors and those to common areas, laundry rooms, etc., are also kept secure, says Zillow.

 Deception burglars are criminals who masquerade as contractors, utility workers, or some other type of professional repairman to take advantage of unsuspecting residents, says the Baltimore County Police Department.
 Be cautious of anyone coming to your door asking to make repairs, or requesting for access to your apartment for any reason.
 Request identification and call the company to get authorization before you ever consider allowing someone in, the Baltimore County Police Department advises.
 They also suggest keeping an eye out for similarly suspicious activity in the neighborhood, such as: